ruiyotabby/odin-recipes/README.md

 # odin-recipes

-A website showcasing recipe for some delicacies
+A website showcasing recipe for some African delicacies